estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 Throughout 2020, the MAME layout format has been revamped.
 As of version 0.225, the 'old' layout files produce a warning in the Terminal, such as
 "Warning: layout view 'Upright_Artwork' contains deprecated bezel element."
-The required updates in my layout files are minor, and I will update gradually all layout files.
-For MAME versions < v0.225, I will retain the old version under the filename 'default.layold', which you obviously have to rename to 'default.lay' in order to work.
+The required updates in my layout files are trivial, and I will update gradually all layout files.
+For MAME versions < v0.225, I will retain the old version under the filename 'default.old-lay', which you obviously have to rename to 'default.lay' in order to work.

+# W.I.P. - so stay tuned :)

 This is work in progress, more artwork to arrive.
 It takes very long because I am doing a lot of testing before I am satisfied with the results.